nextauthjs/next-auth/docs/docs/configuration/callbacks.md

 ## JWT callback

 This callback is called whenever a JSON Web Token is created (i.e. at sign in) or updated (i.e whenever a session is accessed in the client).
-The returned value will be [encrypted](/configuration/options#jwt), and it is stored in a cookie.
+The returned value will be [signed and optionally encrypted](/configuration/options#jwt), and it is stored in a cookie.

 Requests to `/api/auth/signin`, `/api/auth/session` and calls to `getSession()`, `useSession()` will invoke this function, but only if you are using a [JWT session](/configuration/options#session).
 This method is not invoked when you persist sessions in a database.